As a professional real estate photographer, one of the questions I get asked the most is “what’s the best camera for real estate photography?”

 Not every real estate photographer will shoot video.
 But it is something you may want to prepare for.

 Again, it’s about considering your needs now and in the future.
 Some cameras offer 4K video capabilities.
 But keep in mind that, for real estate listing purposes, you don’t normally need very high-quality video.
 This is a feature that I recommend seeking out but not breaking the bank for.

 One of the more unique features is the capture of Dual Pixel Raw images.
 It allows for what Canon calls “micro-adjustments”.
 This means that you can make small adjustments to the point of focus after having taken the photo.
 This does depend on the lens that you’re using and the effect is minimal.
 But it’s a noteworthy feature nonetheless.

 This Dual Pixel Raw capability also allows the correction of ghosting.
 It’s essential when sun flare is seen because of the light hitting the lens at a certain angle.

-The Canon 5D Mark IV is also WiFi enabled.
+The Canon 5D Mark IV is also Wi-Fi-enabled.
 Syncing up to mobile devices or your computer for file transfers is a breeze.
 The Wi-Fi capability is fantastic for wireless tethering when on larger shoots!

 One of the big advantages that this camera holds over previous Canon 5D models is its handling of low light situations.
 This makes it great for increasing your dynamic range in-camera, and especially useful when shooting video in low light.

 2. Canon EOS R

 It’s important to note that it introduces a new lens mount.
 This will affect the lenses you can use with this camera body.
 Canon does offer a mount converter, but it’s something to consider if you want to keep your gear list to a minimum.

 3. Nikon D850

 This full-frame camera offers higher resolution images with 46MP.
 But the most interesting appeal of this model is the sensor itself.
-The sensor in the Nikon D850 uses a new technology that essentially makes the edges of the sensor better receive light.
+The sensor in the Nikon D850 uses a new technology that makes the edges of the sensor better receive light.
 This raises the peripheral image quality.

 An advantage of shooting on a tripod is that we’re not at the mercy of high ISOs to shoot in low light.
 The Nikon D850 has ISO capability that goes down to 64, and the dynamic range at ISO 64 is fantastic.